ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 ## Saving our visualization to a dashboard

-Let's save this graph to a Dashboard for future use.
+Let's save this graph to a dashboard for future use.

 ![1_save.png](../assets/1_save.png)